-- Assess and recommend for the re-election of the retiring Directors at the AGM; - Review the independence of the Independent Directors of the Company; - Review the required mix of skills and experience and other qualities of Directors, succession planning, integrity, and competence to effectively discharge their role as a director; and - Review the term of office and performance of ARMC.
+- Assessed and recommended for the re-election of the retiring Directors at the Annual General Meeting ("AGM"); - Reviewed the independence of the Independent Directors of the Company; - Reviewed the effectiveness of the Board as a whole having regard to the mix of skills, character, experience, integrity, competence and time commitment rendered; - · Reviewed the term of office and performance of ARMC; and - Reviewed and recommended to the Board, the appointment of Mr. Wong Khai Meng as an Independent NED of the Company.